Buying a Dishwasher

 Delivery, Installation & Disposal

-Our dedicated services make installing your new dishwasher – and disposing of your old one – a seamless experience.
+Our dedicated services make light work of installing your new dishwasher and disposing of your old one.

 Integrated machine: £90

-If you live within the delivery area of a John Lewis & Partners shop your new appliance will usually be delivered by one of our green vans.
+If you live within the delivery area of a John Lewis shop your new appliance will usually be delivered by one of our vans, unless it's coming direct from a supplier.

 We'll connect your appliance to the water and waste pipes, switch it on, and do a test wash.